LuccasAvila/learn-kana/README.md

 ![Learn Kana][product-screenshot]

-This project aims to help people who are trying to memorize hiragana and katakana (soon), using a technique similar to the use of flashcards.
+This project aims to help people who are trying to memorize hiragana and katakana, using a technique similar to the use of flashcards.
 Basically the system shows a kana and the user has to try to remember and type his Romãji.

 ### Built With